Delaware County DA: No arrests made after girl, 8, fatally shot after football game

 The shooting happened just before 9 p.m. at Academy Park High School on the 300 block of Calcon Hook Road in Sharon Hill, Pa.

 A game between Academy Park and Pennsbury High School had just ended when the gunfire erupted near the concession stand.
+Some 100 to 200 people were leaving the game as the shots rang out.

 RELATED: Grieving family speaks out after 7-year-old killed at high school football game in Sharon Hill, Pa.

 Fanta Bility, 8, died at Mercy Fitzgerald Hospital in Lansdowne, Delaware County, from a gunshot wound to the chest.
-Two other juveniles were also wounded.
+The shooting also injured the girl's 13-year-old sister and a teenage boy.
 No details were immediately available about those victims.

+"Even this morning I was looking at pictures of Fanta and thinking of her," said the child's uncle, Mohamed Bility.
+"We miss her, we miss her, we miss her, we miss her."

+A K-9 unit, officers with metal detectors, and federal agents blanketed the immediate area in a search for some object or evidence that remained undisclosed.

 "On Friday night, a terrible tragedy occurred - the senseless death of 8-year-old Fanta Bility.
 Our thoughts and prayers remain with her family and friends at this most difficult time," said District Attorney Jack Stollsteimer in a statement released Monday.